 Some of my favorite lessons include talking about cultural traditions.
 My students’ voices not only open my mind but their classmates’ minds as well.
 I always feel like a moderator at a mini-United Nations meeting during these lessons.

 Teaching English or any other subject abroad is a challenging profession because you don’t have a safety net of friends and family.
 You will, on the other hand, gain a broader worldview than if you had stayed at home.
-Open-mindedness is the lesson the world needs most in 2020.

 Are you thinking about teaching English abroad?
 Check out this video on how to get started!